fsschneider/DeepOBS/docs/user_guide/quick_start.rst

 Set-Up Data Sets
 ================

-After installing DeepOBS, you have to download the data sets for the test problems.
+**If you use TensorFlow**, you have to download the data sets for the test problems.
 This can be done by simply running the :doc:`../api/scripts/deepobs_prepare_data` script: